Tympanic membrane interface to protect the brain and spinal cord by way of the ears.

 If you watch the video you’ll notice that the woman picked the dress because she was familiar with it.
 It’s called the familiarity principle or mere-exposure effect.
 A psychological phenomenon by which people tend to develop a preference for things because they are familiar with them.

 On a neuroscience level you could say our preference for familiarity is based on survival or safety.
-It’s apart of our evolution (synaptic mechanisms for pattern completion evolutionarily speaking).
+It’s apart of our evolution (synaptic patterns or neural priming).